 Since the article didn’t elaborate on the meaning, I asked my husband, the golfer, to help me interpret the possible allegory.
 He came up with some good ones.
 Getting to the halfway point in a round of golf has lots of rewards.
 Often you stop for a snack and beverage to start the final nine holes, take a break and get your strength back.

 As the foursome heads to the proverbial 19th hole, the winner might offer to buy a round of drinks for his companions.
 The back nine is a grand metaphor and there are many parallels.
 Just as in life, the second half may be the best.
 The opportunity is there to make course corrections, focus on what is important, be more relaxed, celebrate with friends and have fun!
 Give us a call at The Piper, 913.400.7006, and we’ll talk a little golf.

-About the Author — Connie Michaelis is an enthusiastic and passionate advocate for the entire arena of successful aging.
-With years of work in the senior lifestyle space, Connie has become a knowledgeable problem solver for the many issues of Senior transitions.
+About the Author — Connie Michaelis is an enthusiastic advocate for the entire arena of successful aging.
+With years of work in the senior lifestyle space, Connie has become a knowledgeable problem solver for Seniors.
 As a weekly newspaper columnist, Connie has become known as an expert in the field and speaks and writes to encourage and support her audience.